-- Matthew Ballance - Mentor Graphics
+- Matthew Ballance - Mentor, A Siemens Business

 In today's complex designs, more and more verification and validation is being done at the SoC level – driven by the need to verify system-level effects that involve both hardware and software, and necessitated by the fast emulation and post-silicon execution platforms required to execute a meaningful amount of software in a reasonable amount of time.
 Block- and subsystem-level verification is still critical, of course, and reusing some portion of the test intent from block level to SoC level is critical to making testing productive at the SoC level.
 Automating block-level test creation, specifically by adopting constrained-random generation techniques, has been key to test-creation productivity at the block level.
 Automation is also critical for creating SoC-level tests, and many in-house tools have been created to automate this process.

 These needs of automation and reuse have motivated the work of the Accellera Portable Stimulus Working Group (PSWG).
 A standardized input format allows users to achieve portability of test intent across execution platforms and verification environments, and reuse the test specifications they create across tools from multiple vendors.
 The PSWG has selected a baseline input-language specification that will shortly be refined into the first version of the Portable Stimulus Specification standard .
 The emerging standard includes several mechanisms to enable existing descriptions, such as utility code, to be incorporated into tests specified in terms of the portable stimulus specification, with a goal of accelerating adoption of the standard.